KiVa® Antibullying programme

 KiVa is evidence-based

 The program is evidence-based which means that the effectiveness of KiVa has been proven scientifically.
-Professor Christina Salmivalli and her group at the University of Turku have done pioneering research on bullying since the early 1990s.
-The work has received both national (e.g. Finnish Prize for Science 2017) and international (e.g. European Crime Prevention Award 2009; Social Policy Award for Best Article 2012/Social for Research on Adolescence, USA) recognition.
-The research continues, continually producing new data to develop more effective prevention and intervention in bullying.
+Professor Christina Salmivalli and her group of researchers at the University of Turku have done pioneering research on bullying since the early 1990s.
+The work has received recognition both in Finland (Finnish Prize for Science 2017) and internationally (European Crime Prevention Award 2009; Social Policy Award for Best Article 2012/Social for Research on Adolescence, USA).
+The research is still on-going, continually producing new data to develop more effective prevention and intervention in bullying.

 Strong evidence for the effectiveness of KiVa